If you’re feeling sad on Valentine’s Day, you’re not alone. Valentine’s Day can be a depressing holiday for a lot of people.

 No one feels happy all of the time.
 If you’re a regular reader, you know I’m all about setting realistic expectations.
 If you’re grieving, alone, or in a relationship where your needs aren’t met, don’t expect to sail through Valentine’s Day without any difficult feelings.
 Instead, remember that it’s OK if you feel sad, lonely, angry, or annoyed.

 Before you can rid yourself of these unpleasant feelings, you have to allow them in.
 You can accept your feelings by:

 - Listening to music

-Valentine’s Day will come and go.
-It’s the feelings that come up for you on or about Valentine’s Day that are important.
+Notice the feelings that come up for you about Valentine’s Day.
 You don’t want to dismiss or push away your feelings; they can provide you with important information.
 If you’re sad or angry, those feelings will probably show up again and again until you figure out what they’re about, what the root of the problem is.